rieSUMMER/rieSUMMER.github.io/content/project/ConvFinQA/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
-Paper: APOLLO: An Optimized Training Approach for Long-form Numerical Reasoning We adopt a number-aware negative sampling strategy in retriever to discriminate key numerical facts from others.
+Paper: "APOLLO: An Optimized Training Approach for Long-form Numerical Reasoning"

+We adopt a number-aware negative sampling strategy in retriever to discriminate key numerical facts from others.
 Moreover, we design consistency-based reinforcement learning with target program augmentation, to increase program diversity and ultimately increase the execution accuracy.

+We acachieve **Global Rank 1** on ConvFinQA [Private Leaderboard](https://codalab.lisn.upsaclay.fr/competitions/8582#results) !